Collection: Eikoh Hosoe

 -

-Eikoh Hosoe Book - English Edition, edited by Yasufumi Nakamori
+Eikoh Hosoe – English Edition, edited by Yasufumi Nakamori

 Eikoh Hosoe photography and books

-Eikoh Hosoe belongs to the central generation of artists who redefined Japanese photography after the war.
-His work moved away from straightforward documentary realism and toward a more theatrical, subjective, and psychologically charged image world.
-That shift is one reason Eikoh Hosoe remains so important for readers of photobooks and photography history.
+Eikoh Hosoe is a central figure in the generation of artists who redefined Japanese photography after the war.
+His work moved decisively away from documentary realism and towards a theatrical, subjective image world — dark, high-contrast black-and-white photographs shaped by psychological tension, mythic reference, and an affinity with performance and literature.
+That departure from straightforward reportage is precisely what makes his books enduringly relevant to readers of Photobooks and photography history.

 About Eikoh Hosoe